 Owing to the requirements for billing and reimbursement as established by DMS, an IMD entity that operates multiple locations does not have to report location specific information but may do centralized billing.
 While it is recommended and data elements support location reporting, this is relatively new and has not been broadly adopted.
-Therefore, facilities billing for treatment cannot be reliably determined and licensed facilities derived from the Kentucky Medicaid Provider Portal Application (KY MPPA) are used as a proxy measure are used as a proxy measure.
+Therefore, facilities billing for treatment cannot be reliably determined and licensed facilities cannot be derived from claims data.
+Similarly, the Kentucky Medicaid Provider Portal Application (KY MPPA) allows provider entities to aggregate multiple locations under one listing and does not include a provider count.
+Therefore, these research questions cannot be reliably answered in this Draft Interim Report.
+A crosswalk between provider IDs and residential facilities is currently under discussion between the evaluation team and DMS, and it should provide a method of bringing data to bear for the Final Interim Assessment.